 The iNMiGRATiON artists, performers and audience members pause on their journeys, brought together to share space and time, to see what magic unfolds around them when they pay attention, listen, and participate in whatever role they play.
 We are all “In-Migration” – in constant flux and flow throughout our lives, and these events attempt to acknowledge, move with, and celebrate this universal truth.
 The goal of the series is to provide participating artists unique opportunities to create work outside of conventional contexts, collaborate across disciplines, and work with new colleagues and new audiences.

-Collective improvisation is at the core of each iNMiGRATiON event, and to insure that the results are both challenging and cohesive, each iNMiGRATiON lineup is different, with different combinations of artists, across disciplines.
+Collective improvisation is at the core of each iNMiGRATiON event, and to insure that the results are both challenging and cohesive, each iNMiGRATiON lineup is different, with varying combinations of artists, across disciplines.
 Artistic Director JG Everest curates and directs the events, in collaboration with participating artists.
-Some of the included artists have been collaborating for over 20 years together, while others have never met or collaborated with each other, resulting in a mix and balance of old and new artistic territory.
+Some of the included artists have been collaborating for over 25 years together, while others have never met or collaborated with each other previously, resulting in a mix and balance of both fresh and familiar artistic territory.

 A “performance installation” is an immersive, multi-layered installation that also functions as a realtime performance, and iNMiGRATiON events are wholly improvised so that neither artists nor audience know what will unfold, thereby heightening the awareness of every moment, fostering an environment of real harmony.
 The main artistic layers featured are as follows: